Vanadjy/StructuredQR.jl/README.md

 rdiv!(A, b)
 ````

-There is also a function that returns the factor $$R$$ of the QR Factorization.
+There is also a function that returns the factor $R$ of the QR Factorization.

 ````JULIA
 A = rand(10, 8)